thepixelsmith/nycctPortTemplate/README.md

 <p>This folder contains all of the HTML, CSS, Javascript and PHP files that are custom made for this project.
 The project also makes use of the JQuery library hosted by google.</p>
 <h1>Working Test Site</h1>
 <em>livetest</em><br>
 This folder contains a live, testable, linked version of the template files.
-An online, live version can be viewed at http://samples.pixeltao.com/
+An online, live version can be viewed at http://samples.pixeltao.com/ (right-click open in new tab)
 <h1>How to Use These Files</h1>
 <h2>HTML</h2>
 <p></p>